-The manager had been in post for some months.
-Their application to be a registered manager with the Commission was in process.
+The registered manager had been in post since April 2018.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act and associated Regulations about how the service is run.

-People and relatives told us they felt the management team at The Green were approachable and would listen to any suggestions they may have.
+People and relatives told us they felt the management team at St Martin's were approachable and would listen to any suggestions they may have.
 There had been changes to the management team and people and relatives were positive about these changes.
-Comments included "[Manager] is lovely and very professional.
-As a result, the staff are good", "All of the staff are brilliant.
-There have been lots of changes and it's just got better" and "It appears very well managed, very professional but friendly and caring at the same time."
+Comments included "[Manager] is approachable, listens and is supportive.
+In the past when I've spoken to her, she is non-judgemental and empathetic, she knows everyone and her hunger is to give the people here the best possible care" and "She is very good and very approachable and listens.
+The first thing she said was that's my door, that's my office and its always open to see me if you want to".

 Staff told us with the change of manager and also changes at senior management level there had been a number of positive changes to the service.
-Staff comments included "The Management are brilliant, the training is brilliant and the team are brilliant.
-I couldn't ask for better really", "There have been lots of changes, all for the better" and "[Manager] has been brilliant for morale.
-We have been through a lot of changes and now it's better than ever."
+Staff comments included "I feel appreciated here.
+I feel part of a team."

 The senior managers met regularly and had redesigned their performance management system in order to improve reflective practice, increase sharing and improve communication across the organisation.
-This was shared with us and it evidenced that the audit tool was specific to the issues within The Green, for example ensuring that activities provided would meet people's individual needs.
+This was shared with us and it evidenced that the audit tool was specific to the issues within St Martins, for example ensuring that staff are deployed around the service which had significantly reduced the level of incidents in the home